awsdocs/amazon-kendra-developer-guide/doc_source/data-source-slack.md

          1. **Secret name**—A name for your secret\.
 The prefix ‘AmazonKendra\-Slack\-’ is automatically added to your secret name\.

-         1. For **Slack token**—Enter the authentication credential values you generated and downloaded from your Slack account\.
+         1. For **Slack token**—Enter the authentication credential values you created in your Slack account\.

       1. Choose **Save**\.